 Common GEO Mistakes That Cost Visibility

 Treating GEO as a one-time project.
 AI visibility requires ongoing maintenance.
 Models retrain, competitors optimise, and content decays.
-A page that earns citations today may lose them in three months if it is not refreshed.
-Content decay is one of the least understood threats to sustained AI visibility.
+A page that earns citations today may lose them in three months if not refreshed.

 Optimising for one platform only.
 ChatGPT, Perplexity, Gemini, and Google AI Overviews each use different retrieval and ranking approaches.
 Content optimised narrowly for one platform may underperform on others.
 A multi-platform approach is more resilient.